KCL-BMEIS/OOP/week2A.md

 ---

-# What we covered so far
+# What we covered last week

 - The Unix command-line
 - Writing C++ code using a simple text editor